Rules of the Road

 > Click to view proper helmet fitting tips

 - It is the rider's responsibility to bring a bicycle that is in safe working condition.
 Carry a pump, a spare tube, and patch kit.
+It is also highly recommended to have bright front and rear tail lights to help alert drivers especially at dawn/dusk and in foggy conditions.

 - Bring an extra water bottle.
 Always carry ID and emergency phone numbers for yourself.
 It makes sense to also list your medical insurance carrier and your blood type.